ScottKirvan/ScooterUtils/README.md

 │   └───media
 └───notes
 ```
 The `_layouts` and `assets/css` folders help support the look of the repo when rended to GitHub Pages (Deployment Workflow).
 You can see an example of this repo processed using Jekyll and published at [ScottKirvan.com](https://www.scottkirvan.com/ScooterUtils/).
-You have to enable **Pages** in your repo's settings.
-Details [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

 The css file creates a page that is styled similar to GitHub's [Dark High Contrast](https://github.blog/changelog/2021-08-25-dark-high-contrast-theme-ga/) theme.